asude2/sigortamnetArayuz/README.md

-It's not suitable for responsive design
+I made the interface of the official sigortam.net page.It's not suitable for responsive design.